Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display.graphics/Documentation~/index.md

 #### Overscan

 Many effects compute a pixel's value based on its neighbors (think of blur for example).
 To allow for seamless tiling, we slightly expand the frustum/viewport, so that each pixel of the original viewport has access to its neighbors.
-Those additionnal pixels are cropped out of the final output after effects have been computed.
+Those additional pixels are cropped out of the final output after effects have been computed.

 ![Overscan Figure](images/Overscan.png)